Pogadog/anomalizer/README.md

 the http://localhost:8056/images/html.
 The following kind of display will be rendered.

-This is useful to verify that the Anomalizer engine is processing metrics, but is not that usable since it cannot be filtered or sorted.
-That activity is the job of the Anomalizer UI.
+This is useful to verify that the Anomalizer engine is processing metrics, but is not that usable since it cannot be filtered or sorted; that activity is the job of the Anomalizer UI.

 ![](images/html-view.png)